mingchengzack/Phong-Model-with-Gouraud-Shading/README.md

 	Orthographic projection:
 		main.cpp: line 434 - 489

-I believe I have implemented everything required for this project.
 I implemented a class called slider to do the slidering parameters for the interface.

-ATEENTION:
-For my program, try to set the light position as (1, 1, 1) and view position as (0, 0, 0), this will produce a better shading overall.